Yoast/wordpress-seo/readme.txt

 Release Date:

 * Enhancements:
 	* License manager: Add a get_extension_url method to Yoast_Product to retrieve the URL where people can extend/upgrade their license.
 	* License manager: Add a set_extension_url method to Yoast_Product to set the URL where people can extend/upgrade their license.
 	* Updated the credits page.
 	* Improved plugin naming in translations.
 	* Improved translations by making texts more consistent.
 	* Displays the translations in the language chosen by the user in stead of using only the site language.
 	* Improves the styling of the banners.
+	* Adds passive voice for German.
+	* Added more transition words for French.
+	* Improved feedback strings for the meta description length assessment.
+	* Improves matching of the keyword in the first paragraph.
+	* Improved the snippet preview to match the styling of googles snippet.

 * Bugfixes:
 	* Fixed a bug where post format archives showed up in sitemap when disabled.
 	* Fixed a bug where an old update notice would not be removed.
+	* Fixes a bug where keywords with periods where not highlighted in the snippet.

 = 3.9.0 =

 Release Date: November 29nd, 2016

 * Enhancements:
 	* Updates the banners on the admin pages.
 	* Improves accessibility by moving the Google Search Console reload button from the header.
 	* Allow for other plugins and themes to more easily add html namespaces through the new wpseo_html_namespaces filter.
 	* Prevent conflicts with other plugins/themes which also add html namespaces.

 * Bugfixes:
 	* Adds a check to prevent a "Cannot read property 'body' of undefined" error with tinyMCE that occurred with Visual Composer and some themes.
 	* Fixes a bug that prevented bulk actions to work in the Google Search Console.
 	* Fixed incorrect timezone for zero offset case (Atlantic/Azores instead of UTC).

 = Earlier versions =